 No (0):

-FL proposal#2.2.3b (start CDM group from point A):
+FL proposal#2.2.3b for conclusion:

-For FD-OCC length 4 in Rel.18 eType 1 DMRS, to avoid orphan CDM group issue, start CDM group operation from Point A (common resource block 0)
+For FD-OCC length 4 in Rel.18 eType 1 DMRS, FD-OCC de-spreading would not be performed across RRG.

 FL note: Apple raised an issue of CDM group cross PRG boundary.
 However, based on the vivo’s explanation, there is no issue because the reference point for DMRS mapping is subcarrier 0 in common resource block 0 (Point A) in the current TS 38.211, and it implies the mapping of FD-OCC length 4 starts from Point A.